• Voor 17 uur besteld, dezelfde dag verzonden!

 Reproduction of the Colored Mouse

 The difference between males and females can be seen in the distance between the genital opening and the anus.
-This distance is greater for a male than for a female.
+In males, this distance is greater than in females.

-Sexual maturity : females after 4 - 5 weeks
+Sexually mature : females after 4 - 5 weeks

-Breeding maturity : females 12 weeks
+Breeding ready : females 12 weeks

 Number of litters : 3-4 per year